 The learning outcomes identify the key areas of learning of the subject.
-Four learning outcomes are separately articulated: knowledge application, communication, collaboration and independent learning.
-While students learn to work in groups, they will also learn independently through self-reflection and evaluation of their own work processes.
+Three learning outcomes are separately articulated: critical and inventive thinking, communication and collaboration.
+While students learn to work in groups, they will also learn through self-reflection and evaluation of their own work processes.
 These learning outcomes exist in dynamic interplay rather than as compartmentalized and distinct categories.
 The following are the learning outcomes of PW: